Perkedel/Lah-Mboh/docs/Tutorial/TEXTURETEXT.md

 ## Conversion

 In SLADE, you can convert your old TEXTUREx lumps into new TEXTURES.txt plain text definitions.
 It's in the right click menu.

+## Multiple `TEXTURES` files

+You can have multiple TEXTURES tables. as long as the text file starts with `TEXTURES`, you can make as many as table file you want, e.g. to sort it like:
+- `TEXTURES-door.txt`
+- `TEXTURES-floor.txt`
+- `TEXTURES-sprites.txt`
+- etc. etc.